m-labs/artiq/CONTRIBUTING.rst

 ----------------------

-Authors retain copyright of their contributions to ARTIQ, but whenever possible should use the GNU GPL version 3 license for them to be merged.
+Authors retain copyright of their contributions to ARTIQ, but whenever possible should use the GNU LGPL version 3 license for them to be merged.

 Works of US government employees are not copyrighted but can also be merged.